-All students receiving degrees from The Fletcher School must possess the ability to speak a foreign (second) language sufficiently well enough to be able to exchange ideas in a conversation with a native speaker and possess the ability to read and restate into English primary written materials on contemporary topics involving foreign affairs.
+All students receiving degrees from The Fletcher School must possess the ability to speak a foreign (second) language sufficiently to exchange ideas in conversation with a native speaker and the ability to read and restate into English primary materials on contemporary topics involving foreign affairs.

 Foreign nationals whose native language is not English and who have received a substantial portion of their education in their native language may have English accepted as their second language.
 Generally, these students will have completed the TOEFL (Test of English as a Second Language) exam.

-Subject to the approval of the Fletcher School’s Committee on Student Academic Programs, degree candidates may offer languages other than the ones listed above to fulfill the foreign language proficiency requirement.
+Subject to the approval of the Fletcher School's Committee on Student Academic Programs, degree candidates may offer languages other than the ones listed above to fulfill the foreign language proficiency requirement.
 In these cases, it is the student’s responsibility to notify the Registrar's Office once they are admitted of their desire to satisfy the language exams in a non-routine language so that they can work to secure an appropriate language examiner.

 Oral Exams are offered regularly throughout the academic year by designated faculty members from the language departments at Tufts University.
 The oral exam is a 20-30 minute conversational interchange between the student and the examiner.
 The Fletcher Registrar's Office maintains a list of approved oral examiners with their contact information.